-Social media lit up with "news" that President Obama has been indicted by a federal court.
-We'll take a look at this rumor and the possibility that it may or may not be real.
+Social media lit up in January 2013 with “news” that President Obama has been indicted by a federal court.
+We’ll take a look at this rumor and the possibility that it may or may not be real.

 It is a hoax.

 The rumor began on January 25, with a video of political activist Lyndon Larouche stating that he had seen a report containing “indictments” against President Obama.

 He began by saying, “I never have seen in my life such a parade of implicit indictments of a President of the United States.”
 He later stated that he would not comment on the details of the report, but that it came as a “blessing.”

 “This is probably the greatest indictment of an incumbent President of the United States that I’ve ever heard,” Larouche continued.
 “Such a counter to the President’s behavior has been stated public by a Federal Court.”